wachaon/wes/docs/README.en.md

 # *WES*

-*wes* is a console framework that runs *ECMAScript* on *WSH (Windows Script Host)* .
-The original text of the *README* is [*japanese*](/README.md) .
-Other than Japanese, it is a machine-translated sentence.
+*wes* is a console framework for running *ECMAScript* on *WSH (Windows Script Host)* .
+The original [*japanese*](/README.md) of the *README* will be in Japanese.
+Texts other than Japanese will be machine translated.
-Please select sentences in other languages ​​from the following.
+For texts in other languages, please select from the options below.

 +  [*English*](/docs/README.en.md) <!-- 英語 -->
 +  [*簡体字*](/docs/README.zh-CN.md) <!-- 中国語 (簡体字) -->